almostengr/almostengrwebsite/website/docs/projects/index.md

 ---

 Below is a list of some of the projects that I have worked on in the past.
-All of my public projects are listed on
+The code for my public projects can be viewed from
 <a href="https://github.com/almostengr/" target="_blank">my GitHub page</a>.

 Have a project that you need completed?
 You may request my services by contacting me through my business,